 Director: John McTiernan

-Writer: Roderick Thorp (novel), Jeb Stuart (screenplay), Steven E. de Souza (screenplay)
+Writer: Roderick Thorp (based on the novel by), Jeb Stuart (screenplay by), Steven E. de Souza (screenplay by)

 Stars: Bruce Willis, Bonnie Bedelia, Reginald VelJohnson, Paul Gleason

 Genre: Action, Thriller

 Released: 20 Jul 1988

 |Plot: An NYPD officer tries to save his wife and several others taken hostage by German terrorists during a Christmas party at the Nakatomi Plaza in Los Angeles.|

 We continue our crime spree (or crime wave depending on what Tim decided to call it this episode) with the groundbreaking Quentin Tarantino film Pulp Fiction!
 This movie was so important that we had to get two guests to watch it with us!
 The first is newcomer Patrick Fisher and the second is Tim’s now eighteen-year-old son Alex Wick!
 We watch the film and then talk about how it transformed filmmaking and production in the two decades that have followed.

 Next up, we are going to continue with crime films and also watch some more Bruce Willis as we watch Die Hard!

 Writer: Quentin Tarantino (stories), Roger Avary (stories), Quentin Tarantino